lindatroesken/lindatroesken/README.md

 - 👋 Hi, I’m Linda @troesken
-- 🌱 I’m currently learning Java, Python, JavaScript, Html, CSS, ...
+- 🌱 I’m currently learning Java, Python, JavaScript, Html, CSS, ... and Git.
-- I'm working on some small projects to improve my skills and show it to others.
+-    I'm working on some small projects to improve my skills and use github to learn and to share my projects with others.

 <!---